LaxarJS/ax-command-bar-widget/README.md

    }
 }
 ```
-Use this configuration on a page to get a ax-command-bar-widget instance with the two default buttons "ok" and "cancel".
+Use this configuration on a page to get a laxar-command-bar-widget instance with the two default buttons "ok" and "cancel".

 For full configuration options refer to the [widget.json](widget.json).

 ## Features

 ### 1. Display a Button Bar (areas)

 *R1.1* The widget MUST display a button bar in a row with three anchors (left, center, right) for the buttons.

 *R1.2* It MUST be possible to configure a button list for each of the anchors.